leggetter/leggetter.co.uk/_posts/2021-11-23-my-next-role.md

 I have a background in software engineering, so I am a developer and understand what developers need and care about.
 You have to start with a product that solves a real problem and provides a really good developer experience.

-> There's no point in driving developer awareness of a product that provides a poor developer experience.
+> You must get the fundamentals of developer experience right before driving developer awareness of a product
+> or you risk losing developer trust.
 >
 > -- Phil Leggetter